Why It Works

 1 large carrot, peeled and grated on the large holes of a box grater

 1/3 cup kosher salt

-For the Dressing: Whisk together mayonnaise, mustard, vinegar, sugar, hot sauce, and celery seeds in small bowl.
+For the Dressing: In a small bowl, whisk together mayonnaise, mustard, vinegar, sugar, hot sauce, and celery seeds.

 For the Slaw: Combine cabbage and carrot in a large bowl.
 Sprinkle with sugar and salt and toss to combine.
 Let stand five minutes, then transfer to a large colander and rinse thoroughly under cold running water.